Career-Limiting Advice

 The word promotion has come to mean doing a larger job, sitting in a larger seat.
 It does not mean doing the same job (better) for more money.

 Before the Edmund Pettus Bridge became a symbol of courage and hope, it was just a bridge.
-Similarly, your office is just an office.
+If you think about it, your office— right now— is just an office.